tdnam/openweathermap/README.md

 # OpenWeatherMapImplementation

-This repository contains the implementation of OpenWeatherMap
+This repository contains the implementation of OpenWeatherMap in Java

+Currently, it utilises this One Call API endpoint https://openweathermap.org/api/one-call-api

-1. Count the number of day with predicted temperature > 20
+1. Count the number of day with predicted temperature > 20 (7 days)
-2. Count the number of day with predicted weather (i.e: clear sky, raining, etc)
+2. Count the number of day with predicted weather (i.e: clear sky, raining, etc) (7 days)

 ## Requirement